mindfalls/fairfight-muay-thai/README.md

 All colours were taken from HTML color picker(https://www.w3schools.com/colors/colors_picker.asp) and I tested them several times before settling for the right shade.

-## User Stories:

-### First-Time Users :

-As a first-time user, I would like to know straight away which city the gym is located.

-As a first-time user, I would like to know a little history and background information about Muay Thai.

-As a first-time user, I would like to easily contact the gym for more information.

-As a first-time user, I would like to know more about the trainers.

-As a first-time user, I would like to be able to easily find the contact information such as phone and email and the complete address of the gym.

-As a first-time user, I would like to see the membership prices and weekly schedules.

-As a first-time user, I would like to be able to locate the gym easily.

-### Returning Users :

-As a returning user, I would like to be able to contact the gym easily if I need more information.

-As a returning user, I would like to be able to see the weekly schedules and the different classes offered.

-As a returning user, I would like to find the gym on different social media sites.

-### Site Owner :

-As a site owner, I want my users to be able to locate the gym easily.

-As a site owner, I want my users to be able to find the gym’s contact details and complete address easily.

-As a site owner, I would like my users to be able to contact us for more information.

-As a site owner, I would like the membership prices, schedules, and different training classes to be readily available for our users.

-As a site owner, I would like my users to know who our trainers are.

 ## Testing :